 What are progressive web apps?

-We’ve been to several digital ‘meet ups’ and talked to developers and designers about how they’re building progressive web apps.
+We’ve been to several digital ‘meet ups’, and discussed this with our peers in and around Surrey, and talked to developers and designers about how they’re building progressive web apps.
 A large proportion of our peers didn’t like Apple’s vision of content limited to a single device.
 And recently this thinking has gained support from Google and Microsoft too.

 The problem with building apps is that unless you’re near the top of the app store, no one installs it and lots of people download apps and never open them!
 Comscore recently reported that most smartphone users download zero apps per month and the proportion of people who abandon apps continues to increase.
 Progressive web apps bypass this as they’ll be easier to find; users will be prompted only when they show interest through repeat visits.
 If your mobile first responsive website becomes a progressive web app, users are already at their destination.

 In the past if a client wanted an app developed, we found they were often surprised to discover that they are complex to build and require a different version for different platforms, such as iOS, Android and some developers also started to build Windows phone versions.
 On top of that clients often need a website as well, so there could potentially be four elements to develop, build and maintain.
 This is not only costly, but also difficult to keep in sync.
 With progressive web apps, you build one element that works across all platforms and devices.

 There are many forward-thinking companies, like WhatsApp, Slack, Airbnb and FT who have developed progressive web apps.
 With a single build the FT supported iOS, Android Chrome, Windows 8, BlackBerry, Firefox OS.
 Many companies are already seeing a positive effect on their bottom-line: